 🗣 Talk

+Devon Simpson is a technical program manager at INRIX with a background in data analytics and visualization for large data.
+At INRIX she focuses on the visualization and analysis of safety for Vision Zero efforts.
 Trang Nguyen is a lead software developer at INRIX.
-She has worked on building data-driven analytic solutions in transportation and mobility space.
-In her work, she utilizes cloud-based infrastructure on AWS, OpenStreetMaps, as well as a variety of opensource geospatial tools and libraries.
+She has worked on building data-driven analytic solutions using trips data in the transportation, mobility and financial services space.
+In her work, she utilizes cloud-based infrastructure on AWS, OpenStreetMaps, as well as a variety of opensource geospatial tools and libraries such as JTS and Apache Sedona.

 🗣 Talk